iluwatar/java-design-patterns/twin/README.md

 ---
-title: "Understanding the Twin Design Pattern in Java: Decouple Classes Without Inheritance"
+title: "Twin Pattern in Java: Doubling Functionality with Synchronized Twins"
+shortTitle: Twin
 description: "Explore the Twin design pattern in Java with examples.
 Learn how to implement flexible, decoupled systems without multiple inheritance for enhanced modularity and system resilience.
 Ideal for software developers looking to advance their coding practices."
 category: Structural
 language: en